Fourth grade

-Fourth grade (also 4th Grade or Grade 4) is the fourth year of formal or compulsory education.
+Fourth grade (also 4th grade or Grade 4) is the fourth year of formal or compulsory education.
 It is the fourth year of primary school.
 Children in fourth grade are usually 9–10 years old.

 Argentina

 In Argentina, the minimum age required for the fourth grade is between 9 and 10 years old.
 In this situation, the children who are in the middle of primary school perform the "confirmation of loyalty to the homeland".
 This is an act in which a child will have to take an oath to defend Argentina for the rest of his or her life.
 Sometimes children take a trip to Rosario, where they raise the National Flag Memorial.

 Australia

 In Australia, this level of class is called Year 4.
 Children generally start this level between the ages of nine and ten.

 Brazil

-In Brazil, fourth grade is the quarto ano do Ensino Fundamental I. To enter in the fourth grade, all children students must be nine years old before the cut-off date.
-The minimum age to enter in the fourth grade is nine years old.
+In Brazil, fourth grade is the quarto ano do Ensino Fundamental I. To enter the fourth grade, all children's students must be nine years old before the cut-off date.
+The minimum age to enter the fourth grade is nine years old.